sasaje/sasaje.github.io/index.md

 ## What have I learned so far?

-I learned how to write som Java code in IntelliJ.
+I learned how to write some Java code in IntelliJ.

 This is actually my first Java program: